 Debbie Voyles, Executive Director, Virtual Health, UCHealth, Denver Colorado

-- Portfolio: We are a far-reaching new era portfolio of journals committed to disseminating knowledge, stimulating thoughts and conversations to build consensus, a clearer path forward in areas that pioneer innovation and change legacy systems, and assist in achieving better health, quality of care, and a more efficient healthcare system for patients around the globe.
+Portfolio: We are a forward reaching new era portfolio, committed to sharing knowledge, stimulating thought and conversation to build consensus, a practical path forward in areas that pioneer innovation, change legacy systems, and assist in achieving better health, quality of care, and a more efficient healthcare system for patients around the globe.